Differentiable Annealed Importance Sampling and the Perils of Gradient Noise

 \section{Convergence Analysis for Bayesian Linear Regression}

-\citet{neal2001annealed} and others have pointed that AIS is consistent, i.e. that it converges to the true log-ML value in the limit of infinite intermediate distributions.
-However, these existing consistency results largely depend on the idealized assumption of perfect transitions (where each transition returns an independent exact sample), and therefore don't account for the time required for the samples to reach equilibrium.
+\citet{neal2001annealed} has pointed that AIS is consistent, i.e. that it converges to the true log ML value in the limit of infinitely many intermediate distributions.
+However, these consistency results depend on the idealized assumption of perfect transitions (where each transition returns an independent exact sample), and therefore don't account for the time required for the samples to reach equilibrium.
 Here, we analyze DAIS for a Bayesian linear regression model with realistic (imperfect) transitions.
 Accounting for the convergence of the sampler is essential for separating the behaviors in the full-batch and mini-batch regimes.

 In particular, we focus on the Bayesian linear regression setting and adopt the following model:

 with $\inputMat \in \real^{n \times d}$ denoting the input features and $\targets \in \real^{n \times 1}$ the targets.
 We choose Bayesian linear regression because it enables us to analyze the dynamics analytically in a similar manner as done by the noisy quadratic model (NQM)~\citep{zhang2019algorithmic} in the context of optimization.
 We adopt the leapfrog step (we assume an identity mass matrix without loss of generality because we can absorb $\mass$ into the input matrix $\inputMat$ in Algorithm~\ref{alg:leapfrog}) and obtain the following update rule (see Appendix \ref{app:dais_update} for derivation):